EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/30_how-to-upsert-into-kv-map.md

 2. Create an instance of the `person` class, named `person_upsert`, based on the input parameters: `account_name`, `first_name` and `last_name`.
 3. Use the `[]` operator defined for the `kv::map` type, and set the newly created `person_upsert` object as the value for the `id` key.

-Refer to the following possible implementation to insert a new `person` object, and then update it, in the `kv map`:
+Refer to the following reference implementation to insert a new `person` object, and then update it, in the `kv map`:

 `smartcontract.hpp file`